teggno/exoedit/RunningWidgets.md

 ### Domain Widgets
 Domain widgets are defined on domain level in Exosite.

 Domain Widgets can only be run with fake data.
 This is because they cannot be configured with Dataports.
-See below how it works.
+See below how to display fake data.

 ### Portal Widgets
 Portal widgets are created on a dashboard.